16 May How to Smart Size Your Sales Team to Maximize the Recovery

 The next 90 days are critical, aren’t they?

-CEOs, presidents and business owners know that these next 90 days are critical for getting the sales team focused and on pace.
+CEOs, presidents, and business owners know that a sales strategy in these next 90 days are critical for getting the sales team focused and on pace.
 They’re worried about what will happen to the business if they make the wrong decisions about where and how to focus the sales team?

 Many confess that they will need to “smart-size” their sales-force in order to reach 2020 revenue goals.
 However, that’s a nerve-racking task, filled with potholes and mistakes that can cost the company big time in the long run.